BenBenCHAK/HKUST_SmartCarSimulator/README.md

 > Hint: If you cannot "make", then just manually compile the C++ code.
 Refer to the makefile.

 ## To-do list
+1. Multi threading applied
-1. Client real time control
+2. Client real time control
-2. Sending camera image to client
+3. Sending camera image to client with speed
-3. Multi threading applied
+4. Use [protocalbuffers](https://github.com/protocolbuffers/protobuf) to serialize the image data for sending and receiving

 <!-- ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change. -->